-Lecture MWF 8:15 - 9:05 am Section 224-001
+Lecture MWF 10:25 -11:15 am Section 224-011

-Discussion You must attend the section for which you are registered: Tuesdays 1:00 or 2:30pm
+Discussion You must attend the section for which you are registered: Mondays 11:30am or 1:40pm

-Instructor Contact Information

-Dr. Sandra Helquist (Ph.D.)
-Flanner Hall 200B is a shared office, please knock and wait for a response Email policy: to receive a response, either use the email function in Sakai to send to Instructor (via select recipients) and leave subject line blank OR use your Loyola email address and put only "Chem 224-001" in the subject line, send to shelquist@luc.edu; in most cases I will be able to respond within 24 hours during the week when I am on campus.
+Instructor & Contact Information Dr. Sandra Helquist, Flanner Hall 200B (shared office, please knock) Email policy: to receive a response, either use the email function in Sakai to send to Instructor (via select recipients) and leave subject line blank OR use your Loyola email address and put only "Chem 224-011" in the subject line, send to shelquist@luc.edu; in most cases I will be able to respond within 24 hours during the week when I am on campus.

 Office Hours policy: just show up!
 You are welcome to stop by at any time to see if my door is open and check my posted schedule.
-Occasional extra hours may be announced in class, and online office hours are available by prior appointment via Zoom (link will be posted/emailed, use your Loyola login and password).

-For regular office hours, just show up with your questions anytime during:
+For regular office hours, just show up with your questions anytime during: Mondays 12:30-1:30pm, Tuesdays 10-11am & 1-2pm, Wednesdays 12-2pm; occasional extra hours may be announced in class.

-Mondays, Damen Student Center 1st floor court, 9:30-11am